Probing Spectrum-Like Organization of States of Mind in Transformer Representation Spaces: Results

 Model-dependent differences are apparent.
-BAAI/bge-large-en-v1.5 exhibits the most coherent structure, with a smooth, approximately monotonic transition from low-energy to high-energy regions. \texttt{all-mpnet-base-v2} shows a similar global gradient but with increased overlap between adjacent energy levels. \texttt{all-MiniLM-L6-v2} displays greater dispersion and mixing, consistent with its weaker regression and classification performance.
+BAAI/bge-large-en-v1.5 and the two Qwen representations exhibit particularly coherent low-to-high organization, with relatively smooth transitions from lower-score to higher-score regions.
+MPNet-base-v2 shows a similar global gradient but with increased overlap between adjacent score levels.
+MiniLM-L6-v2 displays greater dispersion and mixing, consistent with its weaker regression and classification performance.
+These differences suggest that the clarity of the visual geometry depends not only on model size, but also on training objective and representation type.

-Importantly, misalignments observed in the confusion matrices—primarily between adjacent tiers—are reflected in UMAP by local overlaps rather than long-range mixing.
-Distant tiers (e.g., Shadow vs.\ Unity) rarely occupy the same regions, suggesting that embedding geometry preserves a coarse hierarchical ordering even when fine-grained boundaries are ambiguous.
+Importantly, misalignments observed in the confusion matrices, primarily between adjacent tiers, are reflected in UMAP by local overlaps rather than long-range mixing.
+Distant tiers, such as Collapse versus Unity, rarely occupy the same regions, suggesting that representation geometry preserves a coarse order even when fine-grained boundaries are ambiguous.

-These visualizations are intended as qualitative diagnostics and are interpreted in conjunction with the quantitative probing and permutation-test results.